-- 1. Nothing in this Treaty shall be interpreted as preventing the use of nuclear sciences and technology for peaceful purposes in accordance with Article IV of the NPT and relevant IAEA guidance for safeguards, safety and security. - 2.
-Each State Party has the right to peaceful uses of chemical technology: to develop, produce or otherwise acquire, retain, transfer and use chemicals and their precursors (as defined in Annex II) for purposes not prohibited under the CWC and the OPCW, including periodic updates by the OPCW. - 3.
-Each State Party to this treaty shall notify METO on related collaboration with other states, within or outside the region, as long as chemical materials specified in the CWC Schedules of Chemicals are involved. - 4.
-Nothing in this Treaty shall prejudice the right of each State Party, individually or in cooperation with others, to conduct research, development, production or other acquisition, storage, transfer and use of microbial and other biological agents (as defined in Annex II) and toxins for peaceful purposes in accordance with Articles I and X of the BTWC. - 5.
-Each State Party undertakes: - To conduct all activities for the peaceful use of nuclear energy under strict nuclear non-proliferation, safety and security measures to provide assurance of exclusively peaceful, safe and secure use of nuclear energy, - to implement all relevant provisions concerning the safety and protection of nuclear materials following the provisions of United Nations Security Council resolution 1540 (2004), the International Convention for the Suppression of Acts of Nuclear Terrorism (2005), and the Convention on the Physical Protection of Nuclear Materials (CPPNM), - c.
-The BTWC composite text shall be used by the States Parties to this treaty, as long as there is no other BTWC compliance document agreed by all States Parties to this treaty.
+- Nothing in this Treaty shall be interpreted as preventing the use of nuclear sciences and technology for peaceful purposes in accordance with Article IV of the NPT and relevant IAEA guidance for safeguards, safety and security. - 2.
+Each State Party has the right to peaceful uses of chemical technology: to develop, produce or otherwise acquire, retain, transfer and use chemicals and their precursors for purposes not prohibited under the CWC and the OPCW, including periodic updates by the OPCW. - 3.
+Each State Party to this Treaty shall notify METO on related collaboration with other states, within or outside the region, as long as chemical materials specified in the CWC Schedules of Chemicals are involved. - 4.
+Nothing in this Treaty shall prejudice the right of each State Party, individually or in cooperation with others, to conduct research, development, production or other acquisition, storage, transfer and use of microbial and other biological agents (as defined in Annex II) and toxins for peaceful purposes in accordance with Articles I and X of the BTWC.

+- To conduct all activities for the peaceful use of nuclear energy under strict nuclear nonproliferation, safety and security measures to provide assurance of exclusively peaceful, safe and secure uses of nuclear energy, - b.
+To implement all relevant provisions concerning the safety and protection of nuclear materials following the provisions of United Nations Security Council resolution 1540 (2004), the International Convention for the Suppression of Acts of Nuclear Terrorism (2005), and the Convention on the Physical Protection of Nuclear Materials (CPPNM), - c.
+The BTWC composite text shall be used by the States Parties to this Treaty, as long as there is no other BTWC compliance document agreed by all States Parties to this Treaty.